 The installation is located within the Eastern River Basin District (ERBD), as defined under the European Communities Directive 2000/60/EC.
 Surface water quality is monitored continuously by the EPA at various regional locations along principal and other smaller watercourses.
-The closest EPA surface water quality station downstream to the site is the 'Griffen in Lucan Village' (EPA Code RS09G010600) which is located in the Griffen River c.
-4 Km to the north (i.e., downstream) of the subject site, just before its junction with the River Liffey (refer to Figure 13 below).
+The closest EPA surface water quality station downstream to the site is the 'Griffeen in Lucan Village' (EPA Code: RS09G010600) which is located in the Griffeen River c.
+4 Km to the north (i.e., downstream) of the subject site, just before its junction with the River Liffey.
 Its most recent data (2019) show records which are consistently below the threshold values defined to achieve 'Good Status' (EU Environmental Objectives Regulations, SI 272/2009 and amendment SI 77/2019).
 However, a moderate status has been found for nitrogen and nitrate conditions.

-All stormwater passes through by pass interceptors with carbon monitors and lockdown valves linked to the facilities BMS, prior to discharge to the existing 900mm stormwater sewer which runs west to east across the site south of DB3/DB4 and north of DB5.
-There are attenuation tanks in place at the site upstream of the interceptors.
-The existing stormwater sewer discharges into the River Griffen east of the site.
+All stormwater passes through retention fuel separators with carbon monitors and control valves linked to the facilities BMS, prior to discharge to the existing stormwater sewers located to the east and west of the site.
+The existing stormwater drains discharge into the River Griffeen west of the site and to the Grange Castle Attenuation pond to the northeast of the site.